 Jamie Indigo’s presentation When SEO meets UX: The upcoming page experience ranking signal touched on the recent history of the relationship between SEO and UX, but was fundamentally future-facing in its advice for marketers and businesses.

-Drawing on her technical SEO work at DeepCrawl, Indigo offers a number of key strategies marketers and businesses can implement to prepare for some very real changes happening to Google’s algorithm in May 2021.
+Drawing on her technical SEO work at DeepCrawl, Indigo offers a number of key strategies marketers and businesses can implement to prepare for some very real changes happening to Google’s algorithm in mid-June 2021.

 The overlap between SEO and UX is well established.
 Ensuring your site is mobile-friendly, using safe browsing, using HTTPS, and steering away from intrusive interstitials are all best practices for good user experiences and good search optimization.
 But as Indigo highlights, there are some new core web vitals (CWVs) that need to be considered in 2021.

 To find out what you need to do to ensure your site is ready for the new ranking factor, watch the video below, or read on for the key takeaways.